 Deep Product Discovery

-- Product developers are frustrated by what the team is building
+- Product teams themselves are frustrated by what they are building

-- Lunch and Learns are consistently canceled due to higher priorities (-150pts)
+- Product Discovery is scheduled but consistently canceled due to higher priorities (-150pts)

 ✓ Critical ❑ Helpful ❑ Experimental

 - Pick an item that you would intend to start working on within the next week.